profreagan/quickdbtdemo/normalizedsiggard_dbt_exercise_instructions.md

 ### Transform (dbt) ###
 - Login to dbt Cloud
 - Click Develop > Cloud IDE
-- Before making any changes, we need to open an new git branch.
+- Before making any changes, we need to open a new git branch.
     - Go to the repository for your project in GitHub
     - Create a new branch by clicking branches > new branch
         - Name the branch `dbt-exercise`